 Who better to see for any eye care urgency or emergency than the Doctors of North Shore Eye Health and Wellness?
 Do not spend your time waiting for an appointment with your Primary Care Physician or in an Emergency Department.
 Instead, come straight to the eye care experts!
 Our Doctors and Staff are here for you, 24/7.
 No need to make an appointment!
-Just call or stop in at any time during regular scheduled clinic hours.
+Just call or stop in at any time during regularly scheduled clinic hours.
 After hours?
 Call our office and our On-Call Doctor will be in touch with you to address all of your needs.

 Below is a list of common ocular urgencies.
 If you or anyone you know are experiencing any of the symptoms outlined below, make sure to call or stop by the office to discuss and be evaluated.
 We are the eye health experts, let us help you get back on track!

-If you think your child has “pink” eye we should be the first ones you call for help.
-Possible pink eye symptoms include red, watery eyes that could be sore or itch.
+If you think your child has a “pink” eye we should be the first ones you call for help.
+Possible pink eye symptoms include red, watery eyes that could be sore or itchy.
 The eyelids could also appear red and swollen.
 It is common to have excess mucus and crusty eyelashes that are stuck together when the child wakes up in the morning.

-Signs/Symptoms Red (pink) Eyes
+Signs/Symptoms of Red (pink) Eyes

 Eye floaters are small moving spots that appear in your field of vision.
 They may be especially noticeable when you look at something bright, such as white paper or a blue sky.
 Eye floaters move as the eyes move.
 They generally appear to dart away when you try to focus on them.
-Most eye floaters are caused by small flecks of a protein called collagen that reside in the back gel-like compartment of the eye called vitreous humor.
+Most eye floaters are caused by small flecks of a protein called collagen that reside in the back gel-like compartment of the eye called the vitreous humor.

 Eye floaters can appear in many different shapes, such as:

 Threadlike strands, which can be knobby and semi-transparent